Internal Medicine Billing Services in Colorado

 Every CO payer has specific rules for internal medicine claims.
 Here's how we navigate them.

-Anthem Blue Cross Blue Shield processes the largest share of Colorado commercial internal medicine claims.
+Anthem Blue Cross Blue Shield of Colorado processes the largest share of Colorado commercial internal medicine claims.
 We know their CO specific fee schedules, prior authorization requirements for internal medicine procedures, and their appeal timelines when claims are denied.
 Internists frequently manage 5+ chronic conditions but default to 99213/99214.
 Their documentation often supports 99215.

-Health First Colorado Internal Medicine Billing
+Health First Colorado (the state's Medicaid program brand) Internal Medicine Billing

-Medicare (Novitas Solutions) Internal Medicine Coverage
+Medicare (Novitas Solutions (Jurisdiction H)) Internal Medicine Coverage

 Denial Prevention for Colorado Internal Medicine